-The Remainder of Portion 183 of the Farm Olifantsfontein, previously formed part of a larger site known as Portion 183 of the Farm Olifantsfontein 410 J.R.
+Portion 207 (a portion of Portion 207) of the Farm Olifantsfontein, previously formed part of a larger site known as Portion 183 of the Farm Olifantsfontein 410 J.R.
 Portion 183 of the Farm Olifantsfontein 410 J.R was recently subdivided into the Remainder of Portion 183 of the Farm Olifantsfontein and Portion 207 (a portion of portion 183) of the Farm Olifantsfontein 410 J.R.
 Both of these properties are under application to be developed under two separate applications.
 Environmental Impact Assessments are being carried out for both of the aforementioned sites.